-The critically-acclaimed Beethoven/Bates Festival continues.
-Rich Scheinin of the San Jose Mercury News raves about the 13-14 Season concerts, "There [is] a sense of 'This is how it should be in the concert world,’ with a great orchestra showing (and enjoying) its command of repertory old and new."
+Rich Scheinin of the San Jose Mercury News raves about last year's pairings of Beethoven and DJ/composer Mason Bates, "There [is] a sense of 'This is how it should be in the concert world,’ with a great orchestra showing (and enjoying) its command of repertory old and new."
 This season, the Beethoven is the Piano Concerto No. 1, with Leif Ove Andsnes, whom Gramophone credits with having “a palpable sense of discovery, of living the music.”
 And Mason Bates returns to perform his undeniably original Alternative Energy, a treat for symphonic audiences everywhere.

 "This is new music as you always hoped it would be—exciting, beautiful, surprising and full of a vivid sense of discovery." —THE SAN FRANCISCO CHRONICLE